Financial planning tools and services to put you on the path to the future you want

 The Northwestern Mutual study found that American adults who worked with an advisor reported an average risk tolerance of 5.2 on a scale of 1 to 10, while those without advisors had an average risk tolerance of just 4.6.

 Trust the experts.
 They can help you adopt a sane attitude toward risk.
-(NewRetirement can match you to a financial planning professional.)

 Different investment classes have different purposes.
 Stocks can be good for growth if you have a long time horizon.
 At the other end of the spectrum, a lifetime annuity is designed not for returns, but to guarantee income.